 Data will be collected retrospectively from electronic patient records and will be entered in an electronic Case Report Form.
-No additional patient-related procedures will take place.
+For cases tested positively for SARS-CoV-2 at the GGD, the Coron-IT sample number is requested at the GGD.

 Data on 6-month mortality will be collected from Statistics Netherlands (CBS) through linkage by gender, postal code and birthdate.